coryjett/Rancher-to-Solo/README.md

 `kubectl get MutatingWebhookConfiguration`

+## Check application cert chain on the Rancher deployed Istio

+`kubectl exec -t  deploy/reviews-v1 -- openssl s_client -showcerts -connect ratings:9080 -alpn istio`

+Under `1 s:O = cluster.local`, note the certificate between `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`

 ## Cutover to the new control plane

-### Cut the `test-ns` namespace over to the new control plane
+### Cut the `default` namespace over to the new control plane

 Remove the `istio-injection` label and add the `istio.io/rev` label

-`kubectl label namespace test-ns istio-injection- istio.io/rev=canary`
+`kubectl label namespace default istio-injection- istio.io/rev=canary`

 Check the labels

-`kubectl get ns test-ns --show-labels`
+`kubectl get ns default --show-labels`

-Restart all pods in the `test-ns` namespace
+Restart all pods in the `default` namespace

-`kubectl rollout restart deployment -n test-ns`
+`kubectl rollout restart deployment`

 Check to make sure pods are usng the name control plane

-`istioctl proxy-status | grep "\.test-ns"`
+`istioctl proxy-status | grep "\.default"`

+## Check application cert chain on the canary Istio

+Make sure the root CA is the same as previously so that everything is trusted.

+`kubectl exec -t  deploy/reviews-v1 -- openssl s_client -showcerts -connect ratings:9080 -alpn istio`

+Under `1 s:O = cluster.local`, note the certificate between `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.
+Compare it to the previous root certificate that was used for Rancher deploy Istio and confirm they are the same.

 ## Install Gloo Mesh Core